 Written by Ai Yoneda

 In Japanese mythology, it was believed that if there were a fire, the shachihoko would put it out by bursting out of the water.
-As a result, statues and illustrations of these creatures are still placed around houses, at temples and castles as guardian deities.
+As a result, statues and illustrations of these creatures are still placed around castles, temples, and houses as protection.

-When it was first built, there were many regulations and restrictions on which castles could have golden Shachihoko, which tells us how truly rare the golden Shachihoko of Nagoya Castle are.
+When it was first built, there were many regulations and restrictions on which castles could have golden shachihoko; Nagoya Castle is a rare case.

-The castle tower has seven floors.
-This photo was taken in the basement area, where you can take a closer look at a scale model of the golden Shachihoko.
+Nagoya Castle's keep has seven floors.* The picture above was taken in the basement area, where you can take a closer look at a scale model of the golden Shachihoko.

 From the first to the fifth floors there are exhibit rooms where you can see various displays on the history of the castle.
 There are signs with English translations of the exhibition explanations, so don't worry if you do not understand Japanese.
 The sixth floor is the machinery room and is off-limits to the public.